gohugoio/hugo/docs/content/en/functions/urls.JoinPath.md

 ---
 title: urls.JoinPath
 description: Joins the provided elements into a URL string and cleans the result of any ./ or ../ elements.
+If the argument list is empty, JoinPath returns an empty string.
 categories: [functions]
 menu:
   docs: